A biologically plausible neural network for multi-channel Canonical Correlation Analysis: Numerical experiments

-\paragraph{Mediamill.} From Figure \ref{fig:can_cor} (right) we see that the canonical correlations of the dataset \texttt{Mediamill} exhibit a more gradual decay than the canonical correlations of the synthetic dataset.
+\paragraph{Evaluation on Mediamill.} From Figure \ref{fig:can_cor} (right) we see that the canonical correlations of the dataset \texttt{Mediamill} exhibit a more gradual decay than the canonical correlations of the synthetic dataset.
 As we increase the threshold $\alpha$ in the interval $(1.1,1.4)$, the rank of the output of Algorithm \ref{alg:adaptive} decreases.
-In Figure \ref{fig:adaptive_mm} we plot the performance of Algorithm \ref{alg:adaptive} with $k=5$ for $\alpha=1.15,1.2,1.25,1.3$ on the dataset \texttt{Mediamill} (presented three times with a randomly permuted order in each presentation).
+In Figure \ref{fig:adaptive_mm} we plot the performance of Algorithm \ref{alg:adaptive} with $k=10$ for $\alpha=1.15,1.2,1.3$ on \texttt{Mediamill} (presented three times with a randomly permuted order in each presentation).
+As with the synthetic dataset, we find that Adaptive Bio-CCA with output whitening outperforms Bio-RRR.
+In Figure \ref{fig:white2} of Appendix \ref{apdx:ortho}, we verify that the Adaptive Bio-CCA with output whitening basis vectors asymptotically satisfy the whitenening constraint.